csaf-poc/csaf_distribution/docs/csaf_checker.md

   -h, --help                     Show this help message
 ```

-The checker attempts to check each given _target_.
+Will check all given _domains_, by trying each as a CSAF provider.

-If a _target_ starts with `https://` it is considered
-a direct URL to the `provider-metadata.json`.
+If a _domain_ starts with `https://` it is instead considered a direct URL to the `provider-metadata.json` and checking procedes from there.

-Else it will be treated as a _domain_ for which the
-`provider-metadata.json` shall be found as documented in the CSAF standard.

 Usage example:
 ` ./csaf_checker example.com -f html --rate=5.3 -H apikey:SECRET -o check-results.html`